 When you have suffered a spinal injury, you will be in pain.
 The amount of pain you are in, depends on the degree of the injury.
 The spine is a very important part of your body, and the injury could press on nerves that could make you back, legs, neck, and shoulders hurt.
 It can also cause severe headaches.
+This is something our New Orleans spinal cord law firm knows well.

 There are many ways your spine can be injured, and you need to consult a team of medical professionals to understand what must be done to reverse the problem.
 When selecting medical professionals for help, do not forget to add the chiropractor to the list of people who can help.